 This post may contain affiliate links.
 Read disclosure here

-Like a bottle of good wine, aged cheese or a beautiful old oak tree, we too can strive to be our best selves as we age.
+Like a bottle of good wine, aged cheese, or a beautiful old oak tree, we, too, can strive to grow better with age.

 1. DON’T SMOKE.

 Avoiding smoking is critical to maintaining a healthy lifestyle as we age.

 Smoking has numerous detrimental effects on your health, including an increased risk of heart disease, stroke, and various types of cancer.
 It can also negatively impact your lung function, skin health, and life expectancy.